PayString/rfcs/src/spec/payid-easy-checkout.md

 ## Motivation
-The PayID Easy Checkout Protocol aims to enable a consistent user experience for customers paying for goods in an e-commerce by standardizing the interaction between merchants and customer wallets.
+The PayID Easy Checkout Protocol aims to enable a consistent user experience for customers paying for goods or services by standardizing the interaction between merchants/non-profits and customer/donor wallets.
 Given the ability to assign arbitrary metadata to a PayID as defined in [PayID-Discovery][], there is an opportunity to standardize the set of interactions between merchant and customer, specifically the process by which a merchant directs a customer to their digital wallet to complete a payment.